facebookpixelcode

 Q. Don’t you have the Sony 200-600mm lens though?
 Isn’t that enough?

-A. Nope.
-I hesitate to say never, so let’s go with the 200-600mm was ALMOST never enough reach for many situations.
+A. For my style of bird photography, I can usually not get close enough.
 Sure, I could put a teleconverter on it, but that comes with it’s own limitations.
 For what I shoot and how I shoot it, I’ll take longer any day.

 Q. Are you upset that they went with 400-800mm instead of a wider 200-800mm range?